 What is Post-Completion Optional Practical Training (OPT)?

-OPT allows up to 12 months of full-time employment authorization after completion of a degree or, for graduate students, after completion of all degree requirements except for a graduate thesis, dissertation, or equivalent.
-OPT employment MUST be in the field of the degree and initial employment may begin only after an Employment Authorization Document (EAD card) has been received from U.S. Citizenship and Immigration Services (USCIS).
+Post-Completion OPT is a benefit of F-1 status that allows F-1 students to obtain work authorization for full-time employment in their field of study for up to 12 months after completion of a degree or, for graduate students, after completion of all degree requirements except for a graduate thesis, dissertation, or equivalent.
+OPT employment MUST be in the field of the degree and initial employment may begin only after a student applies to U.S. Citizenship and Immigration Services (USCIS) and receives an Employment Authorization Document (EAD card).

 In order to be eligible for OPT, F-1 students must meet the following criteria: